vivi-hoang/vivi-hoang.github.io/index.md

 Our goal is for this calculator to be able to perform basic arithmetic operations (addition, subtraction, multiplication, division), a trig function (sine), and a unit conversion (feet to meters and meters to feet) with the option of adding additional trig functionality and units to convert if time allows.

+In doing so, we're gaining experience in the behind-the-scenes process that's done to build a software application, such as the initial proposal, gathering requirements, modeling the system, design and implementation.
+This includes translating needs into several types and layers of diagrams for gathering feedback and documentation purposes.

 ## Previous Professional Experience
 * Webmaster, [Kent District Library](https://kdl.org/) (Comstock Park, Michigan)
 * Library Systems Administrator, [Moore Memorial Public Library](http://www.texascity-library.org/) (Texas City, Texas)